 Chingaza National Natural Park contains over 40 natural glacial lakes, the largest of which is Laguna Chingaza in the southwestern part of the park, at an altitude of 3,250 m (10,660 ft) asl.
 Other significant bodies of water are the Siecha Lakes, a group of three lakes in the municipality of Guasca.

 Chuza Reservoir is also located here, in the basin of a tributary of the Guatiquía River.
 This reservoir is the center of the Bogotá Water Company's Chingaza System and contributes 80% of the city's drinking water.

 The fauna found within the park includes the spectacled bear, deer, tapirs, pumas, Andean condors, Cock-of-the-rocks, jaguars, turkeys, woolly monkeys, nocturnal monkeys, ocelots and toucans.
-A large number of endemic species makes the Cordillera Occidental one of the most important geographic regions for wildlife in Colombia.
+In addition, many endemic species make the Cordillera Occidental one of Colombia's most critical geographic regions for wildlife.

 In the vicinity of Chingaza Lake, approximately 383 species of plants have been recorded.
 However, it is estimated that the total flora of the park may exceed 2,000 species.
-There are eight species of peat moss, which can absorb up to 40 times their weight in water.
-Endemic species, such as frailejones, grow on the páramo and sometimes even within forests.
+Eight species of peat moss can absorb up to 40 times their weight in water.
+Endemic species, such as frailejones, grow on the páramo and sometimes within forests.

 The Chingaza area has historical importance, with over 10,000 years of Muisca and pre-Muisca inhabitation in the region.
 Ponds, rock shelters, the mountains and the Siecha Lakes were sacred places of worship and respect, forming ceremonial centers.